 An international student fulfilling the Thesis option/requirement (currently six credits) will have two continuous semesters to complete his or her work and defend the thesis.
+However, only the last semester may have fewer than 9 credits total.
 A request for an extension must be recommended by the student's Thesis Committee and approved by the Graduate Studies Committee.
 The decision to either grant or deny the extension must state the reasons AND the time extension granted.